Networking in Managed Service for Kubernetes

 Public IP addresses.

-By creating a node group with a public address, each node in the group will be assigned a public IP address.
+When you create a node group with public access, each of its nodes will get a public IP address.

-Kubernetes clusters that don't use tunnel mode are subject to the following limitations:
+Kubernetes clusters that do not use tunnel mode have the following limitations:

-- The ranges of the subnets being created should not overlap with the existing ranges.
+- Ranges of the subnets being created should not overlap with the existing ranges.

-- Only 50% of the possible subnet range is available for pods, nodes, and services.
-This limitation is due to the specifics of Virtual Private Cloud and ensures the availability of an unused IP range for cluster service distribution.
+- Only a half of the possible subnet range is available for pods, nodes, and services.
+This limitation is due to the Virtual Private Cloud specifics to ensure the availability of an unused IP address range for cluster service distribution.

 The following subnet ranges are available for the pods, nodes, and services of such clusters: